-If you're thinking of starting up a store, you know what you'd like to sell already.
+If you’re thinking of starting up a store, you know what you’d like to sell already.
 But, not everything is a good fit for Etsy.
-Here are some tips to help you decide if your items will sell like hot cakes.
+Here are some tips to help you decide things to sell on etsy

 - Is your product unique?

-Some categories, like jewellery, have a lot of competition.
+Some categories, like jewelry, have a lot of competition.

 If you want your items to sell, they’ll need to stand out from the pack.